 I said above that I thought the ability to recognize payments without uploading a photo of the receipt was a stroke of genius.
 Unfortunately, it leaves the door open for something like this.
 If GetUpside's computers aren't talking well with the gas station point of sale systems, this can happen.

-I worked in tech, so I get how it can happen.
-That still doesn't change the fact that I feel like it was a bait and switch.
+But that's not an excuse.
+It feels like a bait and switch.
 I was lured into paying more at a gas station, thinking the cash back would offset the higher price.
 But then I didn't receive the cash back.

 Which leaves me back at con # 1 again.
 I paid more, not less, because of using GetUpside.